-To install the riser-card assembly, complete the following steps.
+To install the riser-card assembly, complete the following steps:

-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 27. - 2.
-Make sure that the server and all peripheral devices are turned off and that the power cords and all external cables are disconnected. - 3.
-Reinstall any adapters and reconnect any cables that you removed in other procedures. - 4.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 23. - 2.
+Make sure that the server and all peripheral devices are turned off, and that the power cords and all external cables are disconnected (see "Turning off the server" on page 13); then, remove the cover (see "Removing the cover" on page 26). - 3.
+Reinstall any adapters and reconnect any cables you might have removed in other procedures. - 4.
 Carefully align the riser-card assembly with the release tab posts, the guides on the rear of the server, and the riser-card connector on the system board; then, press down on the assembly.
 Make sure that the riser-card assembly is fully seated in the riser-card connector on the system board.

-If you have other options to install, do so now.
-Otherwise, go to "Completing the installation" on page 67.
+If you have other devices to install, do so now.
+Otherwise, go to "Completing the installation" on page 54.

-Removing the microprocessor air baffle
+Removing the air baffle

-When you work with some optional devices, you must first remove the microprocessor air baffle to access certain components or connectors on the system board.
-The following illustration shows how to remove the microprocessor air baffle.
+When you work with some optional devices, you must first remove the air baffle to access certain components or connectors on the system board.
+The following illustration shows how to remove the air baffle.